Qiang-CU/Qiang-CU.github.io/_pages/index.md

   \
   Harbin Institute of Technology

+## Honors & Awards
+- National Scholarship of HIT, 2019
+- Second Class Innovation Scholarship from the Ministry of Industry and Information Technology of China, 2019.

 ## Research Interests
-My research is centered around stochastic optimization, distributed optimization (multi-agent system) and theories in machine lerning area.
+My research is centered around *stochastic optimization*, *distributed optimization (multi-agent system)* and *theories in machine lerning* area.
 More details about my research is [here](/research/).

 ## What's new?
 - [Sept, 2022] One paper is accepted by NeurIPS 2022.